Shellyspike/Primo/Primo.Office.MyOffice_en.md

    - Variable (table) — Variable for storing table value data.
    - Variable (text) — Variable for storing text value data.

-#### "Cell input" Component
+#### "Cell input" Element

-This component writes data into a cell of the Table.
+This element writes data into a cell of the Table.
 Includes the following properties:

 1. **Table**:
    - As text — Insert value as text.